nikcleju/wiwikwlh/slides.md

 * Assume we code for transmission over ideal channels with no noise
 * Transmitted symbols are perfectly recovered at the receiver

+* Main concerns:
-Main concern: minimize the number of symbols needed to represent the messages $x_i$
+    * minimize the number of symbols needed to represent the messages
+    * make sure we can decode the messages

 * Advantages:
     * Efficiency
     * Short communication times
+    * Can decode easily

 ### Definitions